This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Juvenile Coloration and Pattern

-- Beige background with brown dorsal blotches
+- Beige base with bold brown blotches across the back

-- Cream-white belly that stays consistent
+- Creamy-white belly that remains constant

 Adult Coloration and Pattern